wollemat/stardust/README.md

 # Stardust

 Stardust is a simulation that models the transits of up to 3 planets in front of a star.
-This simulation is aggregated into a video file.
+This simulation is aggregated into a video file and an image file showing the transit.

 ## Getting Started